 Teachable moments with kids are useful in the moment, but sometimes kids get locked in their emotional brains and there is no coaching them out of the power struggle.

-Kids are far more receptive to learning how to make better choices when you work on it regularly and everyone is calm.
+That’s why guiding and coaching your kids is far more doable when you work on it regularly and everyone is calm.

 I decided to try something new.

 I desperately wanted to create a habit of kindness in my everyday life with the kids.
-I wanted to erase battles over sharing, responsibility and create little moments (like carrying a grocery bag) that strengthened a kindness muscle.
+I wanted to minimize battles over sharing, boost responsibility and create little moments (like carrying a grocery bag) that promoted kindness.

 Using these printable chore cards work great for responsibility and helpfulness, but I wanted to take it a step further.
 The more I could teach values in different ways, the more likely it was to stick.